Santa Claus is

 Check with the Maritime Mobile Service Net on 14.300 MHz for the actual Santa clause operating frequency, 14.325 MHz as first choise, but may be operating between 14.305 MHz and 14.325 MHz.

 Sometimes lady ops will play Mrs.Claus to the delight of the children.

 a great way to introduce the grandchildren to ham radio

 visiting over the holidays.
-Let them talk to Santa Clause.
+Let them talk to Santa Claus.